jshaker000/SAP2/README.md

     1. Extended RAM to wordize of 1-byte, 64k
     2. Extended Program Counter, Memory Address Register, Bus to 16 bits to facilitate
-    3. Added a Memory Data Register which can use the bus to load the lower 8 bits into its lower 8 bits, the lower 8 bits into its upper 8 bits, and or the upper 8 bits into its upper 8 bits.
-That allows us to store memory addresses in memory in two consecutive bytes.
-    4. Added stack functionality
+    3. Added stack functionality
-    5. Added additional registers: Temp, B, C and added move instructions for each of them
+    4. Added additional registers: Memory Data Register, Temp, B, C and added move instructions for each of them
-    6. Added ability to address into memory using registers, essentially allowing for array access
+    5. Added ability to address into memory using registers, essentially allowing for array access

 Example programs using these are in `ram.hex` and `fib.ram.hex` which demonstrate doing multiplication in a subroutine using the stack and in a loop and a faster way to compute the fibbonacci sequence than on the SAP1 using the extra registers rather than needing to use RAM to store temporary results.